AlienWolfX/UZ801-USB_MODEM/README.md

 - [ADB Platform Tools](https://gist.github.com/ifiokjr/b70882d3f1182ed48ec7eefa5c93a740)
 - [Zadig](https://zadig.akeo.ie/)

-On Windows, you might encounter this error: `NotImplementedError: Operation not supported or unimplemented on this platform`.
+On Windows, If you intend to use edl you might encounter this error: `NotImplementedError: Operation not supported or unimplemented on this platform`.
 One way to fix this is by uninstalling the QDLoader 9008 Driver and replacing it with Zadig WinUSB[⁽¹⁾](https://github.com/bkerler/edl/issues/349#issuecomment-2060152724).

 ## Firmware Dump and Restore